 Participants are encouraged to arrive in Bern one day in advance of the start of their course.
 This allows arrival by daylight, rest from travel, and sufficient time to get oriented to the city and the university setting.

-If you will be accommodated in one of the student`s houses, it is advisable to go to the on-site registration directly from the train station and before you proceed to the student`s house.
+If you will be accommodated in one of the student’s houses, it is advisable to go to the on-site registration directly from the train station and before you proceed to the student`s house.
+This is not important if you will stay in a hotel or you have another accommodation option.

-From Zurich or Geneva international airport you have access to the fast train network going directly to Bern.
-Travel time is a little over an hour from Zurich, and almost 2 hours from Geneva.
+From Zurich, Basel or Geneva international airport you have access to the fast train network going directly to Bern main station.
+Travel time is a little over an hour from Zurich or from Basel, and almost 2 hours from Geneva.
 A City-Ticket from the airport to your accommodation location includes the train ride and the local public transport in one single ticket.

 - Validity during the visit to Switzerland